utrains/Utrains_python_script/Class_exercises/class_exercises.md

 ## Exercise 10:

-During deployment, there is a need to check an end point. if the return code is 200, then we know it is a success.
+During deployment, there is a need to check an endpoint.
+If the return code is 200, then we know it is a success.
 This is done manually by typing the endpoint on the browser. write a python code that will be integrated in the CD pipeline to check various endpoints automatically. you can use https://www.wikipedia.org/ for positive testing https://www.wikipedia.org/class for negative testing of your code.

-10-a) change the script to request url from users.
+10-a) Change the script to request url from users.

 10-b) If a user enter a malformed url, the code breaks your task is to catch that exception and tell the user that the url is not good.

 ## Exercise 11:

-In one of your projects, you need data from a specific team and they provided the data in xml format. you need the data in csv or json format so you can easyly load it into bigquery ( a big data service from google cloud) Write a script that can be used to transform xml file into csv or json format. (you can use https://www.mockaroo.com/ to generate synthetique data for texting)
+In one of your projects, you need data from a specific team and they provided the data in xml format.
+You need the data in csv or json format so you can easyly load it into bigquery (a big data service from google cloud) Write a script that can be used to transform xml file into csv or json format. (you can use https://www.mockaroo.com/ to generate synthetique data for testing).